gardener/machine-spec/spec.md

 - If a VM corresponding to the specified machine-object's name does not exist or the artifacts associated with the VM do not exist anymore (after deletion), the Plugin MUST reply `0 OK`.
 - The plugin SHALL only act on machines belonging to the cluster-id/cluster-name obtained from the `ProviderSpec`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `DeleteMachineRequest` to communicate with the provider.
+- The plugin can OPTIONALY make use of the VM unique ID (returned by the plugin on machine creation) passed in the `ProviderID` map in the `DeleteMachineRequest`.
 - The plugin can OPTIONALLY make use of the `LastKnownState` field to decode the state of the VM operation based on the last known state of the VM.
 This can be useful to restart/continue an operations which are mean't to be atomic.
 - This operation MUST be idempotent.
 - The plugin must have a unique way to map a `machine object` to a `VM` which triggers the deletion for the corresponding VM backing the machine object.